-The following are the courses offered by the College under the Social Awareness Programme.
+The following are the course options offered by the College under the Social Awareness Programme for the postgraduates.

-Social Awareness Programme - Postgraduate Programme

-Care of the Differently Abled Child Welfare Civic Awareness Health and Wellness Learning from Communities Rural Realities Social and Economic Issues Urban Realities Welfare of the Aged
+Care of the Differently Abled

+Child Welfare

+Civic Awareness

+Health and Wellness

+Learning from Communities

+Rural Realities

+Social and Economic Issues

+Urban Realities

+Welfare of the Aged

-SERVICE-LEARNING
+SERVICE-LEARNING (SL)

-Service-Learning (SL) is a course-based experiential learning that engages students in service to the community as an integrated aspect of a course.
-Students participate in an organised service activity and reflect to gain further understanding of course content, and a broader appreciation of the discipline.
-Students participate in an organised service activity that meets identified community needs and integrates the service activity in such a way as to gain further understanding of course content, a broader appreciation of the discipline and an enhanced sense of personal values and civic responsibility.
+Service-Learning is a course-based experiential learning pedagogy that engages students in service to the community as an integrated aspect of a course.
+Students participate in an organised service activity, and reflect to gain further understanding of course content and a broader appreciation of the discipline.
+The service activity that meets identified community needs enables an enhanced sense of personal values and civic responsibility.
 This method is seen as an effective way to enable students to achieve required learning outcomes through service to the community.
 Service-Learning seeks to advance the goals of the curriculum.

-The course promotes mutual learning experiences for both students and members of the community.
+The method/approach promotes mutual learning experiences for both students and members of the community.